integralla/xapi-request-collection/README.md

 username and password defined in the project's `.env` file.
 If your LRS supports Basic Authentication, you should be able to issue requests at this point.

-The project also defines a request to a `/xapi/oauth/token` endpoint which can be used to request an access token if the LRS supports authentication using an OAuth 2.0 client credentials grant type.
+The project also defines a request to an `/xapi/oauth/token` endpoint which can be used to request an access token if the LRS supports authentication using an OAuth 2.0 client credentials grant type.
 If you use this authentication mechanism, you'll need to edit the collection's `Auth` configuration.
 To do so, follow the steps below: